Pvt. John Byrne Aldred

 One morning, a Japanese officer stood on a box in front of the prisoners and announced that Japan and the United States were no longer enemies.
 This was the first news that the POWs had that the war was over.

-John arrived home on November 1, 1945.
+John sailed for home on October 10, on the U.S.S Rescue, and arrived on November 1, 1945.
 He was discharged from the army on January 12, 1946.
 John married Martina Barker on June 21, 1947.
 They became the parents of five children and many grandchildren.